 Divorce cases are rough, but nothing is uglier than the deliberate attempt of one parent to poison the children’s minds against the other.
-If you feel your children are being alienated against you, contact the attorneys at Miller Law Group, P.C.
-(MLG) immediately.
+If you feel your children are being alienated, contact Miller Law Group, P.C.
 We are prepared to seek a court order to stop parental alienation.
 We’ll gather as much evidence as possible to show the other parent is keeping you from seeing your children or otherwise alienating you from them.

 Evidence in parental alienation cases can include the following: